18 April 2019: This post has been updated to include summaries of Avengers: Infinity War, Ant-Man & The Wasp, and Captain Marvel.

 Holy smokes, y’all.
 Go see Infinity War, like, yesterday.
 In case you haven’t, here are the final recaps of the MCU.
 The Phase 3 films include Captain America: Civil War, Doctor Strange, Guardians of the Galaxy vol. 2, Spider-Man: Homecoming, Thor: Ragnarok, and Black Panther.
 All of these movies are extremely important in the ramp up to Infinity War.
 I’d strongly suggest watching all of them if you haven’t, but if you don’t have the time, I’ve got your back.

 After the events of Age of Ultron, General Thaddeus “Thunderbolt” Ross calls the Avengers together to present the Sokovia Accords, an international peace treaty that outlaws independent superheroes; instead, all heroes must report to the United Nations.
-Iron Man signs the Accords, but Captain America refuses.
-As the UN ratifies the Accords, Winter Soldier allegedly assassinates King T’Chaka of Wakanda.
+Iron Man signs the Accords because he believes heroes should be accountable for collateral damage, but Captain America refuses, insisting that The Avengers needs to be independently operated and not subject to the whims of governments.
+As the UN ratifies the Accords, Winter Soldier seemingly assassinates King T’Chaka of Wakanda.
 New king T’Challa vows to bring Bucky to Wakandan justice.
-Captain America recruits several allies to prove Bucky’s innocence.
-Ultimately, Cap, Stark, Bucky, and T’Challa all discover that the real assassin was a Sokovian soldier named Helmut Zemo.
-However, Zemo reveals that Bucky killed Howard & Maria Stark, ending Cap and Tony’s friendship as well as the Avengers.
+Cap recruits Falcon, Ant-Man, Scarlet Witch, and Hawkeye to help prove Bucky’s innocence.
+Black Widow, originally on Iron Man’s side, betrays him and allows Cap & Bucky to escape a critical battle while the rest of Cap’s allies are arrested and brought to Riker’s Island prison.
+Ultimately, Cap, Stark, Bucky, and T’Challa all discover that the real assassin of King T’Chaka was a grieving Sokovian soldier named Helmut Zemo.
+Zemo’s family was killed during Ultron’s attack on Sokovia and Zemo swore revenge against those he deemed responsible: the Avengers.
+However, Zemo also reveals that Bucky killed Howard & Maria Stark decades earlier, ending Cap and Tony’s friendship as well as the Avengers.
 Cap and Bucky escape to Wakanda, where Bucky goes into cryogenic stasis under T’Challa’s protection.
-Falcon goes on the run with Cap.
+Falcon, Widow, and Scarlet Witch all go on the run with Cap, while Ant-Man and Hawkeye remain in prison.

 Major plot points